 Of the four pillars of New York’s music industry, this one creates the most jobs but generally has the lowest annual wages, even accounting for the big-name musicians who call the city home.
 However, one of the biggest challenges within the sector is that the small, local performance venues where most musicians begin their careers in the entertainment industry are at risk.
 Skyrocketing real estate costs, city zoning ordinances, the expenses inherent in running a public venue, and licensing issues have forced many venues to close.

 According to an entrepreneur quoted within the New York City Mayor’s Office of Media and Entertainment and the Boston Consulting Group’s report, it costs about $1 million to open a New York City venue that can hold 100 to 300 people, and $5 million to open a venue that can hold 500 to 1,000 people.
 The costs involved relate to stringent regulatory requirements, construction expenses, and the necessary licensing.
-A music lawyer NYC trusts can guide entrepreneurs on the steps required to open a small venue where local musicians can showcase their talent.
+An NYC music lawyer can guide entrepreneurs on the steps required to open a small venue where local musicians can showcase their talent.

 The global record business comprises the world’s biggest record labels, smaller independent labels, talent agents and managers, promoters, and music publishers.
-New York City is truly the hub of the global record business, with the International Federation of the Phonographic Industry reporting that five of the top-ten independent labels and two of the three biggest record companies in the world calling the Big Apple their home in 2015.
+New York City is truly the hub of the global record business, with the International Federation of the Phonographic Industry reporting that five of the top-ten independent labels and two of the three biggest record companies in the world called the Big Apple their home in 2015.

 New York City’s mass music consumption sector is made up of large-scale music venues, concerts and festivals, retail and merchandising, streaming and broadcast, and professional music performance groups.
 Out of everywhere in the world, New York City sells more tickets to major live musical performances than any other city, including London, Los Angeles, Chicago, and San Francisco, according to Pollstar data.